 Canal Park, located at along the shipping canal at the foot of the aerial lift bridge, is the heart of the waterfront area.
 This is where most of the city’s hotels, restaurants, and tourist shopping can be found.
 It’s also the place to go to watch the ships (called Lakers) enter and exit the port.

-Recommended spots for shopping along Canal Park include the shops of the Dewitt-Seitz building (including art galleries, a women’s clothing store, a cooking and cookware shop, and the fabulous smoked meats and fish of Northern Waters Smokehaus), the Duluth Pack store, and Siiviis (formerly and generally still referred to as Sivertson Gallery).
+Recommended spots for shopping along Canal Park include the shops of the Dewitt-Seitz building (including art galleries, a women’s clothing store, a cooking and cookware shop, and the fabulous smoked meats and fish of Northern Waters Smokehaus), the Duluth Pack store, and Siiviis (formerly and generally still referred to as Sivertson Gallery just like their Grand Marais gallery).
 There is also a nice antique mall and the wonderful gift shop/home decor store/fine art gallery that is Waters of Superior (my new favorite store in Duluth, after Northern Waters).

 There are a number of restaurants in the area, all are fine.
 Stop for lunch (or goodies for the road) at Northern Waters.
 Grandma’s may not have the most exciting food in town, but it has a patio in back (not always open) that overlooks the canal and lift bridge, while Angie’s patio has views across Canal Park.
 Vikre Distillery by the bridge has wonderful concoctions and a lovely appetizer platter.

 Aerial Lift Bridge and Shipping Canal